 Before the Milwaukee M18 Fuel SDS-Plus Rotary Hammer even arrived, I took a look at how it compares to other 18V hammers on the SDS-Plus system.

-With 3.3 foot pounds of impact energy (or 4.5 joules if that’s what you’re comparing), 5000 BPM for an impact rate, and 1350 RPM Max, nothing else really comes close.
+With 3.3 foot-pounds of impact energy (or 4.5 joules if that’s what you’re comparing), 5000 BPM for an impact rate, and 1350 RPM Max, nothing else really comes close.
 Makita’s 18V X2 (36V) model reaches the general neighborhood but still falls short along with the other 36V hammers I looked at.

-I went the Milwaukee 2715-22 kit.
+I went with the Milwaukee 2715-22 kit.
 This comes with the tool, depth rod, and auxiliary handle like you’d expect along with a charger and two 5.0 amp hour batteries.
-Other kit options include a bare tool, 5.0 AH kit with dedicated dust extractor, and a 9.0 AH kit.
+Other kit options include a bare tool, 5.0 Ah kit with a dedicated dust extractor, and a 9.0 AH kit.
 At 7.7 pounds without your chosen battery, the hammer isn’t light, but it’s well within the acceptable range for tools in this class, corded included.

 Three standard modes are found on the control switch – drilling, hammering/chiseling, and hammer drilling – plus a setting that allows you to rotate the chisel to your desired angle before locking it in.

 An LED light is located at the bottom of the tool.
-I didn’t have much use for this since I wasn’t in any low light applications, but it seems bright enough.
+I didn’t have much use for this since I wasn’t in any low-light applications, but it seems bright enough.

-Class leading performance stats don’t mean much if it doesn’t translate into real world performance and the Milwaukee M18 Fuel SDS-Plus Rotary Hammer doesn’t disappoint.
+Class leading performance stats don’t mean much if it doesn’t translate into real-world performance and the Milwaukee M18 Fuel SDS-Plus Rotary Hammer doesn’t disappoint.
 We’re not your typical concrete guys – we’re on road maintenance and repair.
 That means our needs are pretty varied and we have a combination of scheduled work and reactive work following accidents.

 The biggest task we’ve had on our plate over the past few weeks is sign installation.
 These have to go into concrete with fasteners that are right in the wheelhouse of the Milwaukee M18 Fuel SDS-Plus Rotary Hammer.